anodyne/nova/docs/ideas.md

 ## Users

-* Clear a user's login lockout.
-* Admins should be able to clear a user's login lockouts.
+* Admins should be able to clear a user's login lockout from inside the system.

 ## Manifest